 A graduate of Waterloo and McGill universities, Gordon is a Mentor in the OAA Internship in Architecture Programme.
 He has served on design excellence juries for the cities of Ottawa, Hamilton and Edmonton.
 He has also been a guest design critic and presenter at Ryerson and Toronto universities, and frequent panelist at design symposiums.
 As a guest speaker Gordon has presented a diversity of topics; including designing for discovery, cultural sustainability, integrated creativity and design innovation.
 He has presented at the University of California Berkeley, Greenbuild, Toronto Meeting of the Minds, Tradeline and Society of College and University Planning Conferences (across North America), Cisco Forums, Ottawa Urban Forum, George Brown Institute Without Boundaries and City of Toronto City-Building Round Tables.
 His past community service includes serving as board member and chair of one of Ontario’s regional healthcare systems.

 Anna Madeira, OAA, is an Architect and a Principal at BDP Quadrangle.
-She specialises in leading large-scale community transformation and intensification projects and she is motivated by creating architecture that resonates beyond its boundaries and gives greater meaning to people’s lives.
+She specializes in leading large-scale community transformation and intensification projects and she is motivated by creating architecture that resonates beyond its boundaries and gives greater meaning to people’s lives.
 She is committed to mentoring the next generation of studio leaders, both in developing projects and also fostering an equitable, inclusive and efficient work environment.

 Heather Rolleston has 20 years of experience designing, leading and managing award winning projects in the residential, mixed-use, master plan and commercial sectors.
 As a Principal at Quadrangle, Heather is responsible for design reviews and elevating the design practices of the studio across all the markets the firm services.